jadecobra/python_tdd_exercises/source/functions/index.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

-There is a problem with using positional arguments - the inputs must always be given in the right order.
+The tests show that positional arguments must always be given in the right order.
 What if I forget the order?
 What if there are many inputs?

 I can use `Keyword Arguments`_ to make sure the :ref:`function<what is a function?>` always gets the values for the inputs it expects, that way it does what I want even when I send inputs out of order.